 Some put all the ingredients in a blender for a smoother sauce while others like their salsa more on the chunky side.

 Still, others add another ingredient or two to make it their own.
 But all of us would agree that what we really would prefer is to sit at her kitchen table and taste the version she made lovingly for us countless times.

 How To Make Keto-friendly Salsa (Chirmol)

 I may shock you with this, but I make my salsa with canned tomatoes.
-To be honest it’s what I saw Elizabeth do and if it was good enough for her, it’s certainly good enough for me.
+To be honest, it’s what I saw my mother-in-love do and if it was good enough for her, it’s certainly good enough for me.

 If you have that kind of time and energy to do so, go ahead you have my blessing.
 But if you’re like me and time is a luxury, use the canned tomatoes.
 Trust me no one will be the wiser.